invoiceninja/ansible-installer/README.md

 `sudo apt-get install python ssh`

+* Copy your public SSH key onto the target server on Mac this can be found here:

+`~/.ssh/id_rsa.pub`

+* The target location will be **Note this must be for a non-root user use `adduser` on the target machine to create a user `~/.ssh/authorized_keys`

 * Edit localvm.yml and change the user on line 3 from david to another sudo enabled user

 * On your local machine install ansible